yurtkuran/user-access-menu/README.md

 the original tutorial used MongoDB and EJS.
 I modified the app to use MySQL and Handlebars instead.
 Also incorperated:
 + sequlize
 + bootstrap navbar with conditional menu items based on user login and admin status
++ email confirmation wiht JWT
++ dotenv
++ logs when user logs in or out
++ confirmation email using nodemailer